 Japanese researchers have identified ways to measure the swallowing difficulties of people with spinal and bulbar muscular atrophy, or SBMA.

-Two ways in particular could be useful in clinical trials, they ...
+Two ways in particular could be useful in clinical trials, they said.
+One ...
 Read more